Insights > Category > Posted: 2025-Mar-21, Updated: 2025-Mar-21

 Wood

-Wood is the traditional exterior door choice, that provides a natural uniqueness.
-With choices of solid wood or veneer made from maple, oak, mahogany, fir, and pine there's a broad range of styles and range in costs.
+Wood is the traditional exterior door choice, which provides a natural uniqueness.
+With choices of solid wood or veneer made from maple, oak, mahogany, fir, and pine, there's a broad range of styles and a range in costs.
 As a natural product, it's difficult to know what a door will look like years down the road, especially if the door is exposed to the extreme hot, cold and moisture that we are so used to in the Ottawa area.

 Potential issues - may include sagging, warping, and paint peeling.
 A wood door will typically require more maintenance than a fibreglass or metal door.